-The \textbf{S-Leaner} approach is also similar but it learns a single regression model, regressing $Y$ jointly on features $X$ and treatment assignments $W$, i.e., $\hat{\mu}(X, W)$ from samples $\{ X_i, W_i, Y_i \}$.
-Then the CATE is computed as follows:
+While the \textbf{S-Leaner} approach learns a single regression model $\hat{\mu}(x, w)$, regressing $Y$ jointly on the features $X$ and the treatment assignments $W$ from observational data $\{x, w, y\}$.

-If the nuisances models ($\hat{\mu}_0(X), \hat{\mu}_1(X), \hat{\mu}(X,W)$) are universal function approximators, then S-Learner and T-Leaner would offer unbiased estimates of CATE.
-However, there will be statistical error in practice due to the nuisance model class not capturing the true mean outcome function.
-This will be amplified more as compared to standard regression tasks as we also do model-extrapolation while computing CATE, i.e. use $\hat{\mu}_{w}(x)$ to make predictions for data points with same features as observed data points but different treatment assignment~\cite{kennedy2020optimal}.
+If the nuisances models ($\hat{\mu}_0(x), \hat{\mu}_1(x), \hat{\mu}(x,w)$) are universal function approximators, then S-Learner and T-Leaner would offer unbiased estimates of CATE.
+However, there will be statistical errors in practice due to the nuisance model class not capturing the true potential outcome.
+This will be amplified more as compared to standard regression tasks as we also do model-extrapolation while computing CATE, i.e. use $\hat{\mu}_{w}(x)$ to make predictions for data points with the same features as observed data points but different treatment assignment~\citep{kennedy2020optimal}.

-Further, we also use the \textbf{Projected S-Learner}~\cite{econml}, which first learns the nuisance model $\hat{\mu}(X, W)$ like the S-Learner but then solves the following regression problem, where the final regression model ($f$) is used for CATE prediction.